📝 この記事でわかること

 You’ve packed your tent, sleeping bag, and camp stove — but when the sun drops below the treeline, you suddenly realize just how dark a campsite can get.
 Choosing the right camping lantern isn’t as simple as grabbing the cheapest option off the shelf.
 It’s a decision that directly affects your safety, comfort, and how much you’ll spend over a whole season of camping trips.

-| Category | LED Lantern | Gas (Propane) Lantern |
+| Category | LED Lantern (Battery) | Gas Lantern (Fuel) |

 |---|---|---|

-| Max Brightness | 200–700 lumens | 700–1,500+ lumens |
+| Max Brightness (lm) | 200–700 lm | 700–1,500+ lm |

-| Runtime (High) | 6–75 hrs (battery/rechargeable) | 5–7 hrs per 16oz canister |
+| Runtime (High Mode, h) | 6–75 h (battery/rechargeable) | 5–7 h per 16oz canister |

-| Fuel Cost (per night) | ~¥5–20 (electricity/batteries) | ~¥200–350 (per canister) |
+| Cost/Night (¥) | ~¥5–20 | ~¥200–350 per canister use |

-| Safe Indoors? | ✅ Yes | ❌ No (CO risk) |
+| Indoor Safe / In Tent? | ✅ Yes | ❌ No (CO poisoning risk) |

-| Cold Weather Performance | Moderate (battery drain) | Good (with propane/isobutane mix) |
+| Cold Weather Performance | Moderate (battery drain ↑ below 0°C) | Good (propane/isobutane mix to −10°C) |

-| Maintenance | Virtually none | Mantle replacement, cleaning |
+| Maintenance | Virtually none | Mantle replacement (¥300–500/set), cleaning |

-| Best For | Backpacking, families, emergency | Car camping, large groups |
+| Best For | Backpacking, families, emergency, rainy season | Car camping, large groups, winter outdoors |

 Brightness Battle: Which Lantern Actually Lights Up Your Campsite?

-The Lumen-Per-Dollar Reality Check
+The Lumen-Per-Yen Reality Check

 One area where LED quietly dominates: directional control.
 Many LED lanterns feature adjustable beams, built-in hooks for tent hanging, and 360° diffusion panels.
 Gas lanterns throw light in all directions — great for open areas, less ideal for reading without blinding your camping partner.